DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 **Akseli Virtanen:** Robin Hood is an asset management cooperative established in June 2012.
 It is a counter-investment bank of the precariat, which rethinks the means of finance and financial services.
 We bend the financialization of economy to our benefit.
-Robin Hood is the power and imagination to do this.
+Robin Hood has the power and imagination to do this.

 **Pekka**: How does it work?